3vm/dsn_verif/hls/mean_variance/README.md

-HLS - Create a mean and std deviation outputing core, demo multi input multi output passing For further description refer to this book
+HLS - Create a mean and variance outputing core, demo multi input multi output passing For further description refer to this book

 Ehgu Proposal: An experiment towards an efficient HW design ecosystem